Riddler: Post-Crisis

 In the three-part Batman: Legends of the Dark Knight storyline "The Primal Riddle", written by Steve Englehart, the Riddler engineers one of his greatest deathtraps: Batman is thrown into a narrow pit that is slowly filling up with water.
 The walls are electrically wired, and a set of bumpers are the only thing that prevents the water from touching the walls and causing Batman to die by electrocution.
 The only options Batman appears to have are death by electrocution and death by drowning, but as always, Batman manages to tamper with the trap's design and develop a route of escape.
 After Harley Quinn briefly breaks free of her devotion to the Joker, she attempts to hold up a large party at Wayne Manor, only to find that the Riddler is targeting the building also.
 The two gangs engage in a firefight, but Harley gains the upper hand when Big Barda (who was secretly allied with her at the time) interrupts the conflict and captures the Riddler and his men.
 During the storyline, Riddler makes constant allusions to a "mystery" that is hidden within the mansion, and after his apprehension, damage done to the building causes the entrance to the Batcave to open.
 Riddler sees this, and then declares that he has "solved the riddle of Wayne Manor".
 During this period, he attacks Black Canary and Green Arrow in Star City, and he is easily defeated.
 This event helps lay the foundations for Riddler's future confrontations with Green Arrow.

-During a crisis caused when Wonder Woman's Lasso of Truth was broken, resulting in the laws of truth breaking down and causing reality to be shaped by the perceptions of individuals, one of the symptoms was when Batman found himself unable to solve any of the Riddler's riddles, most likely reflecting the public idea of Riddler's puzzles being insoluble.
-Fortunately, Batman was still able to defeat the villain when even the Riddler couldn't figure out his own riddles, Batman claiming that he managed to "improvise" to defeat Riddler.
-The villain's low reputation among heroes and villains was reflected when the Flash noted that Batman having trouble with Riddler was a clear sign that the world was ending.